ibm-cloud-docs/cloud-native/topic-fault-tolerance.md

 This configuration puts constraints on requests that other services are making to the stock quote service.
 The specified `outlierDetection` traffic policy is applied to each individual instance.
 To phrase the preceding configuration as a sentence, "Eject any stock-quote-service instance that fails three times in 5 seconds for at least 5 minutes.
 All instances can be ejected".
 The latter `maxEjectionPercent` setting is related to load-balancing.
 Istio maintains a load-balancing pool, and ejects failing instances from that pool.
 By default, it ejects a maximum of 10% of all available instance from the load-balancing pool.

-For those familiar with other mechanisms of circuit breaking, Istio does not have a half-open state.
+If you are familiar with other mechanisms of circuit breaking, Istio does not have a half-open state.
 It applies some simple math.
 An instance remains ejected from the pool for `baseInjectionTime * <number of times it has been ejected>`.
 This allows for instances to recover from transient failures and keep failing instances out of the pool.